 Any whistleblowing complaints received will be handled in line with the Public Interest Disclosure Act 1998.
-Please see the RCUK Whistleblowing Policy (PDF)
+Please see: UK research and Innovation: Research council whistleblowing policy (PDF).

 If you are not satisfied with the outcome of your complaint you may appeal in writing against the outcome.
 The appeal should set out the basis for the appeal and be sent to the BBSRC Chief Executive within 10 working days of receiving notification of the outcome of the investigation.
 The Chief Executive will assign someone who was not involved in your original complaint to look at your appeal.
 The outcome of the appeal will be provided within 20 working days.
 Please note that any appeal investigation will be based on the way that your complaint was handled against stated BBSRC Complaints Procedures and there will not be a new investigation into your original complaint.

 If you have gone through each stage of our complaints procedure and remain dissatisfied with the outcome, you have the right to refer the matter to the Parliamentary Commissioner for Administration (the Ombudsman).
 You will have to make your complaint to the Ombudsman through your local Member of Parliament, whose address can be obtained from the Citizens' Advice Bureau, or the offices of your local authority.